-24.17 How can I see debug level logs
+24.15 How can I see debug level logs?

 By changing the log level to "Debug".
-Below sample lines are for log4j logging framework.
+Below are sample lines for log4j logging framework.
 Please see the Logging Configuration section to learn how to set logging types.

 First, set the logging type as follows.